Team Bernie: The Press Has a ‘Personal Bias’ Against Him and Find His Supporters ‘Annoying’

 Shakir said he was “frustrated” that MSNBC chief Phil Griffin had gone silent after initially being open to a meeting with the campaign, telling The Daily Beast that multiple texts he sent went unreturned.
 The network, Shakir added, “doesn't seem like they're interested in having a thoughtful conversation about this, sadly.”

-But an MSBC source pushed back on Shakir’s account, saying not only had the network offered the campaign a chance to set up a meeting but that Griffin had reached out repeatedly to Shakir and had not received a response.
+But an MNSBC spokesperson pushed back on Shakir’s account, saying not only had the network offered the campaign a chance to set up a meeting but that Griffin had reached out repeatedly to Shakir and had not received a response.

 Sanders’ and this team’s criticism of the media comes even as the senator has regularly made himself available to many of the major media outlets he criticizes.
 The Senator’s team has also not taken the drastic steps the Trump campaign has employed, including blocking reporters from campaign events and singling out individual reporters for ridicule and disparagement.